synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ## Prerequisites

 The deployment scripts in the [srm-k8s GitHub repository](https://github.com/synopsys-sig/srm-k8s) require [PowerShell Core](https://learn.microsoft.com/en-us/powershell/scripting/overview), which runs on macOS, Linux, and Windows.
 Additionally, the scripts in the repository depend on a [Java JRE](https://adoptium.net/temurin/releases/?version=11), specifically, the keytool program, which should be in your PATH.
-Before running the scripts, you should also have your kubectl context configured for your cluster.
-If this is impossible, set your context to a cluster with the same K8s version as the cluster hosting your Software Risk Manager software.

 - [PowerShell Core](https://learn.microsoft.com/en-us/powershell/scripting/overview) (not [Windows PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/whats-new/differences-from-windows-powershell))
 - [Java JRE](https://adoptium.net/temurin/releases/?version=11) (specifically, keytool in your PATH)
-- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) context (kubectl config use-context your-context)
+- [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) (version should match your cluster's Kubernetes version)

+>Note: You do not need to be connected to your cluster to run the Helm Prep Wizard or Helm Prep Script because both use client-side kubectl capabilities.

 ### Windows Prerequisites